QUANTUM-AND-ML/QAOA-ML-Detection-PLA/README.md

 **Figure 4.** Comparing results and convergence speed of Random parameter initialization and Bayesian parameter initialization under circuit noise.

-## Python scripts
-Here is the **brief introduction** to each Python file for better understanding and usage:

-* "main.py" primarily includes the generation of **transmission signals**, addition of **AWGN noise**, **SNR**, and **channel matrixk**.
-* "circuit_noise.py" mainly involves the addition of noise from **real quantum devices** during quantum circuit simulation, including gate errors, T1 and T2 relaxation errors, and readout errors.
-* "circuit_optimization.py" primarily involves optimizing QAOA quantum circuits using the **CNOT Gate Elimination and Circuit Parallelization algorithm**, significantly reducing the number of CNOT gates and the depth of the circuit.
-* "parameter_optimization.py" primarily involves **the initialization and training of parameters** in QAOA circuits.

 ## Dependencies
 - 3.9 >= Python >= 3.7 (Python 3.10 may have the `concurrent` package issue for Qiskit)